faradayio/numbers/README.md

     $ git pull

-You're going to create a file in the _posts directory named like:

-    year-month-day-here-is-my-title.extension

-So, for example:

-    $ mate _posts/2010-07-23-new-blog.md

-The extension says what markup language you want to use. "md" is for Markdown, which is my fave, but you can use "textile," "html," etc.
+Then stub out the post

+    $ rake post["My fancy title",Andy]

-At the top of your file you'll need a metadata section that looks like this:
+Now open the new file that was created.
+At the top, you'll need a metadata section that looks like this:

     ---
-    title: Relaunching the blog
+    title: My fancy title
     author: Andy
     layout: post
-    categories: meta
+    categories: technology
     ---

-(The three dashes at the top and bottom are important.)

-Author is your first name, layout should always stay "post", and categories (if you want any) can either be a single category or a list of categories in brackets (e.g. [rails, middleware]).
-If you use categories, make sure they've been created (see below).
+Author is your first name (first letter capped), layout should always stay "post", and categories (if you want any) can either be a single category or a list of categories in brackets.
+You can use `company`, `technology`, and `science`.

 Whatever goes below this metadata section is your post.